 - Let the heat get back into the oil and re-cook the rest in batches.

 - Season well with salt, pepper and dust with toasted sesame seeds.

-- Men while make up the dipping sauce by just simply mixing all the ingredients together well.
+- Meanwhile, make up the dipping sauce by just simply mixing all the ingredients really well.

 - Serve the hot prawns with the dipping sauce.